digitallyinduced/ihp/Guide/mail.markdown

 ### Local SMTP with Mailhog

-A convinient way to see sent mails is to use a local mail testing such as [MailHog](https://github.com/mailhog/MailHog).
+A convenient way to see sent mails is to use a local mail testing such as [MailHog](https://github.com/mailhog/MailHog).
 This service will catch all outgoing emails, and show their HTML to you - which is handy while developing.

 1. Make sure `sendmail` is locally installed and configured.
 2. Install MailHog.